Who We Are

 What We Do

-- Civic Connections Project: Increasing the number of people with disabilities in civic and professional leadership positions
+- LEAD - Our Civic Connections Project increases the number of people with disabilities in professional and civic leadership positions.

 - Karen Tamley, Commissioner, The Mayor’s Office for People with Disabilities